Tex-Mex Beef & Pepper Enchiladas

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Pico de Gallo

 Not included in your delivery

 • Adjust rack to top position and preheat oven to 475 degrees.
-Wash and dry produce. • Dice tomato.
-Core, deseed, and dice green pepper.
-Trim and thinly slice scallions.
+Wash and dry produce. • Core, deseed, and dice bell peppers.
 Quarter lime.

 • Heat a drizzle of oil in a large pan over medium-high heat.
-Add green pepper, salt, and pepper; cook until just softened, 3-4 minutes.
-Transfer to a plate. • Add another drizzle of oil to same pan.
-Add beef*, half the Tex-Mex paste, half the Southwest Spice Blend (you’ll use the rest of the Southwest Spice Blend later), salt, and pepper.
-Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
-TIP: If there’s excess grease in your pan, carefully pour it out. • Return green pepper to pan; stir to combine.
-Turn off heat.
+Add bell pepper, salt, and pepper; cook, stirring occasionally, until just softened, 3-4 minutes.
+Transfer to a small bowl. • Add another drizzle of oil to same pan.
+Add beef*, remaining Tex-Mex paste, remaining Southwest Spice Blend, salt, and pepper. • Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
+TIP: If there’s excess grease in your pan, carefully pour it out. • Return bell pepper to pan; stir to combine.

-• Place a small amount of filling on one half of each tortilla.
-Roll up tortillas, starting with filled sides, to create enchiladas.
-Place seam sides down in an 8-by-8-inch baking dish (9-by-13-inch dish for 4 servings) or an ovenproof pan.
+• Place a small amount of filling on one half of each tortilla. • Roll up tortillas, starting with filled sides, to create enchiladas.
+Place seam sides down in a 9-by-13-inch baking dish (two 9-by-13-inch dishes for 8 servings).

 Ground Beef is fully cooked when internal temperature reaches 160º.